Fee payment deadline is today, May 21. More

 Interpreter (and IEP grad) shows off her lyrical flow with Prof. Michael Eric Dyson at a recent event on campus.

 American Sign Language/Deaf Studies Certificate: For those individuals wanting to learn about people who are Deaf, their unique culture and community, and be able to converse with them via American Sign Language (ASL), we offer a certificate program.
 This program does not prepare individuals to become interpreters; it is strictly a program to enhance/establish communication skills and to learn about deafness.
 Attending a Mandatory Information Session with the Coordinator is not required; students simply register for the courses.
-Once all courses have been successfully completed, students apply for the certificate by contacting the Interpreting/ASL Education Coordinator.
+Once all courses have been successfully completed, students apply for the certificate by contacting the Interpreter Education Program Coordinator.

 In Ohio, licensure from the Ohio Department of Education is required for employment in a Public School K-12 setting as an interpreter for the Hearing-Impaired.
 Successful completion of the CSCC IEP Associate of Applied Science degree fulfills one of the requirements to obtain the Associate License of Interpreter for the Hearing Impaired from ODE.